hapijs/hapi/docs/style.md

     - Provides narrative for the following code section (one or more lines of code, with or without line breaks)
     - One or more lines of comments
     - One empty line before and one after comments block
+    - No empty line before when following `{` unless other rules require it

   ```javascript
   function execute() {